teslae1/batmobile/README.md

 - [X] multi string search support if the second input is not "-l" also do a string contains search on that
   - [X] update documentation
+- [X] fix null file bug
+ repro: c into dir - src dir now has weird file

 - [-] Cool documentation
   - [-] comparison (use foobar thing)
     - [-] comparison multi string support
+  - [ ] new vid with more intricate paths + zoom
   - [ ] comparison go back
   - [ ] persist choice on multiple match in terminal session